 - Cracks in foundation walls and floor slabs;

 - Gaps around service pipes and support posts;

 - The water supply.

-To reduce radon levels within your home, you can:
+To reduce radon levels within your home:

 - Renovate existing basement floors, particularly earth floors;